hari-vickey/eYRC-VB-0900/docs/docs/about.md

-Our team consist of four members.
-All of us are pursuing third year mechatronics engineering at kongu engineering college.
-This is the first time that we created a documentation for project.
-If you got any clarification  (or) suggestions in the documentation, please feel free to contact us through mail, we will respond you as soon as possible.
+Our team consisted of four members.
+All of us were pursuing third-year mechatronics engineering at Kongu engineering college.
+This is the first time that we created documentation for the project.
+If you have any clarification (or) suggestions in the documentation, please feel free to contact us through the mail; we will respond as soon as possible.
 Thank you for the patient reading.

 Team Members: P.T Bijoy Antony, M. Hari Vikinesh, E.D.
 Kavin, B. Adithya